mebusy/notes/dev_notes/UnityProcedualDengeon 1.md

 Ok, lets start to generate a procedural dungeon cave .

+## step 1: Cellular Automata

 The algorithm to create the map is called "Cellular Automata".

-## step 1: create a random map

 At first , we create a 2 dimension map.
 We use number **1 to represent wall** while **0 represent floor**.